-In the heart of Maasailand, Angama Mara is surrounded by many traditional homestead manyattas that welcome travellers.
-Here, guests enjoy a rare opportunity of gaining a deeper understanding into the every day lives of the Maasai, their ways, their fascinating culture and what daily challenges they face in maintaining the fine balance between preserving their ancient ways and embracing the new.
-Guests may freely photograph the family and their homesteads and buy beautiful traditional jewelry directly from the ladies who craft it.
+Our guests have the opportunity of gaining a deeper understanding into the everyday lives of the Maasai, their ways, their fascinating culture and what daily challenges they face in maintaining the fine balance between preserving their ancient ways and embracing the new.

 A Year in the Map Room

 The Sacred Hills

 When The Warriors Went On Safari

 There is so much to celebrate in life — so why not while you’re on safari?

 Discover the Great Rift Valley on foot with a Maasai Naturalist

 WEDDINGS WITH A TWIST

 Have you always dreamed of a white wedding?
 Why not add a splash of Maasai red and a view of the Mara Triangle as a backdrop?